hpk0304/Stata-bond-prediction/README.md

 Realization.do: Data Wrangling and EDA (Exploratory Data Analysis), visualize the statistics and distributions of dataset

-### 3 methods to find the VaR values, check the outliers and do one-day prediction
+### Three methods to find the VaR values, check the outliers and do one-day prediction

 VaR_HistSim_final.do: The first method - Historical Simulation, no assumption about distribution, rolling the historical data in the window of 1 year, 5 years, 20 years, 50 years and 100 years